9 Notable Reasons to Become a Medical Assistant Now

 9 Reasons to consider being a medical assistant

 Now that you have a solid understanding of what the job entails, you’re still wondering: Is medical assisting a good career for you?
 Let’s take a look at some of the benefits of pursuing this profession.

 Take a look at this short video for some of the more appealing advantages.
 We’ll go into even more detail below.

 The healthcare industry as a whole is rapidly growing, and the same is true for medical assistants.
 MA jobs are projected to increase by 23 percent through 2028, according to the U.S. Bureau of Labor Statistics (BLS).1 This is more than four times faster than the national average of 5 percent.

 This hasty growth can partially be accredited to the Baby Boomer population, who are now requiring more medical attention as they age.
 That direct medical care will be administered by physicians, but where there’s a physician, there tends to also be an MA providing a helping hand for all of those necessary medical procedures.

 2. You can enter the field quickly

 One of the biggest positives of medical assisting is that the job is accessible, especially when compared to some medical careers that can take years of college.
-The most straightforward path is earning a Medical Assisting Diploma, which can be completed in as few as 12 months.2 Most Medical Assisting programs will incorporate a blend of classroom and laboratory work that include lessons in anatomy and medical terminology.
+The most straightforward path is earning a Medical Assisting Diploma, which can be completed in as few as 12 months in a traditional format or as few as 6-9 months in a subscription-based competency-based education format.2 Most Medical Assisting programs will incorporate a blend of classroom and laboratory work that include lessons in anatomy and medical terminology.

 3. Certification can increase marketability